pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 4
 ```

-JShell supports forward references in methods and in the type of return statements, parameters and variables (for example, when you return a *Book* object and that class hasn't been defined).
+JShell supports forward references in:
+- Methods
+- The type of
+  - Return statements
+  - Parameters
+  - Variables

 However, it doesn't support forward references in variable initializers (maybe because they need to be executed at the moment the variable is defined):
 ```java
 jshell> int MAGIC_NUMBER = getMagicNumber()
 |  Error: